|

 be emulated in other versions of Windows.

-The dialog is constructed in-memory using the WTL The native Vista Task Dialog shies away from using a traditional dialog.
+The native Vista Task Dialog shies away from using a traditional dialog.
 Instead it uses the now mythical DirectUser library, which is an internally developed - partially windowless - library used by Microsoft.
 I suspect it has some form of automatic layout algorithm like I experimented with in my windowless test project.
-Using the controlTo use this control, there are some new functions which mimic the API for the original Task Dialog component.

 You call these with the same arguments as the original Task Dialog, except that

-the Task98Dialog function takes a string type as defined by your
+function takes a string type as defined by your

 project settings (UNICODE or MBCS).
 This makes it slightly easier to